[Last updated July 13, 2018]

 Granted, by that date SQL Server 2018 will probably have been released, which would make 2008 officially five versions old and 2008 R2 four versions old.
 But in corporations, time moves both slowly and quickly.
 By that I mean, planning to upgrade takes a long time, and before you know it, it’s 9 July 2019 and everyone is panicking.

-On Twitter, I said that after the end of next year, I would not recommend upgrading any instances to SQL Server 2012, for this reason:
+On Twitter, I said that after the end of 2017, I would not recommend upgrading any instances to SQL Server 2012, for this reason:

 In 2019, moving to SQL Server 2016 buys you 7 more years of support.
 I wouldn’t consider moving to SQL Server 2012 after the end of 2017.

-At the end of 2017, SQL Server 2012 will be more than five years old.
-Despite your best intentions assuming a major upgrade will be quick, and considering that SQL Server licensing costs the same regardless of the version you buy, there’s no practical reason not to go to at least SQL Server 2014, and preferably SQL Server 2016 (which I consider the biggest release since SQL Server 2005).
-You can always run your database in 2008 Compatibility Mode if you’re running SQL Server 2014.
+At the end of 2017, SQL Server 2012 was more than five years old.
+Despite your best intentions assuming a major upgrade will be quick, and considering that SQL Server licensing costs the same regardless of the version you buy, there’s no practical reason not to go to at least SQL Server 2016, and preferably SQL Server 2017 (I consider SQL Server 2016 the biggest releases since SQL Server 2005).
+You can even run your database in 2008 Compatibility Mode if you’re running SQL Server 2017.

-I wrote down some reasons to upgrade from SQL Server 2005 last year.
-These reasons still apply.
+I wrote down some reasons to upgrade from SQL Server 2005 in 2015.
+These reasons still apply, even if the version numbers aren’t the same.

 Which brings up the big question: what about Azure SQL Database?
 As you know, my first question when customers ask about moving to Azure SQL Database is “Are you sure?”, followed by “Are you very sure?”.